← All beaches & hotels

 DOH Does Not Monitor Lānaʻi Beaches

 The Hawaii Department of Health does not conduct regular water quality testing on Lānaʻi.
-“No DOH Alerts” means no data is available — it does not mean the water was tested and found safe.
+“No DOH Alerts” means no advisory is posted — it does not mean a recent bacteria sample confirmed low levels.
 Geographic factors (no streams, no development, marine preserve status) suggest low bacteria risk, but this has not been confirmed by testing.

 If It Looks Brown, Don't Swim